levoxtrip/PKB/docs/topics/move.md

 # Move
 Movement gives you energy.

+The way we use our body affects our emotions and biochemistry.

 ## Exercise
 Create joy around exercise.
 Follow your joy - play basketball - go skating.